arthurrump/Zermelo.App.UWP/README.md

 * `HockeyAppAppId` (`string`): the App ID for HockeyApp analytics.
 * `MobileCenterAppSecret` (`string`): the App Secret for Visual Studio Mobile Center analytics.

+Note that these keys are only used when compiling in Release configuration, so even though the file is required to be there in Debug config too, the properties aren't necessary.

+Because of an issue with Template 10, a [custom version](https://github.com/arthurrump/Template10/releases/tag/v1.1.12-DynamicHamburger) of that package is used, but the Visual Studio package restore won't automatically grab it.
+To make sure that you get the correct package, restore NuGet packages with the nuget.exe command line tool.

 ---
 Licensed under the MIT License (see LICENSE file)